Denyse Thomasos: Legacy

+co-edited by the exhibition curators Renée van der Avoird, Sally Frater and Michelle Jacques.

+Awards

 Thomasos won more than twenty awards over the course of her career, including an affiliated fellowship at the American Academy in Rome in 1995 (funded by The Pew Charitable Trusts), a Guggenheim Fellowship in 1997, a Millennium Grant from the Canada Council for the Arts, and the first McMillan/Stewart award from Maryland Institute College of Art (MICA) in 2009.
 She was awarded fellowships from the New York Foundation of the Arts, and won residencies to Bellagio, Yaddo, and the MacDowell Colony.

-She was a professor at the Tyler School of Art at Temple University in Philadelphia, and then (beginning in 1995), Associate Professor of Art at Rutgers University's Arts, Culture and Media Department.